Egg Cups Pattern Design

 The Mega-Sized Version of Egg Cups

 As an experiment I tried making the design elements gigantic.
-So large there would only be four in drop of paper.
 I think this was another turning point where the design took a massive leap.
 Once again the number of colour combinations doubled to an amazing 85,680.

 Creating This Page